Key takeaways

 The AI Agent Angle

-The pattern emerging: higher-level platforms (E2B, Kernel, Sprites) build on lower-level runtimes (Firecracker, Cloud Hypervisor) and expose developer-friendly APIs.
+The pattern holds: higher-level platforms build on these runtimes and expose developer-friendly APIs.
 The VMM layer is becoming infrastructure — the value moves up the stack.

 Choosing the Right Tool

-You want Kubernetes-native VM isolation → Kata Containers.
-Drop-in OCI runtime that runs containers in VMs without changing your K8s workflow.
+Kubernetes-native VM isolation → Kata Containers.
+Drop-in OCI runtime for Kubernetes; confidential computing included.[8]

-You want Docker-like simplicity with VM isolation → Hypeman.
-Highest DX, multi-hypervisor, but early-stage.
+Docker-like simplicity with VM isolation → Hypeman.
+Highest DX, multi-hypervisor, early-stage.[11]

-You want minimal attack surface → Unikraft.
-Smallest images, fastest boot, but requires specialized build tooling.
+Minimal attack surface → Unikraft.
+Smallest images, fastest boot, specialized tooling.[10]

-You want a modern VMM to build on → Cloud Hypervisor.
-Clean Rust codebase, active Intel/ARM community.
+A modern VMM to build on → Cloud Hypervisor.
+Clean Rust codebase, GitHub-governed under the Linux Foundation, GPU passthrough.[4]

 See Also

-- AI Agent Sandboxes Compared — higher-level sandbox platforms built on these runtimes
+- AI Agent Sandboxes Compared — higher-level sandbox platforms (E2B and friends) built on these runtimes

 Sources